CSS Alabama: Final cruise

 As Kearsarge turned to meet her opponent, Alabama opened fire.
-Kearsarge waited patiently until the range had closed to less than 1,000 yards (900 m).
-According to survivors, the two ships steamed on opposite courses in seven spiraling circles, moving southwesterly with the 3-knot current, each commander trying to cross the bow of his opponent to deliver a heavy raking fire (to "cross the T").
+Kearsarge waited until the range had closed to less than 1,000 yards (900 m).
+According to combatants, the two ships steamed on opposite courses in seven spiraling circles, moving southwesterly with the 3-knot current, each commander trying to cross the bow of his opponent to deliver a heavy raking fire (to "cross the T").
 The battle quickly turned against Alabama due to the superior gunnery displayed by Kearsarge and the deteriorated state of Alabama's contaminated powder and fuses.
 Her most telling shot, fired from the forward 7-inch (178 mm) Blakely pivot rifle, hit very near Kearsarge's vulnerable stern post, the impact binding the ship's rudder badly.
 That rifled shell, however, failed to explode.
 If it had done so, it would have seriously disabled Kearsarge's steering, possibly sinking the warship, and ending the contest.
-In addition, Alabama's too rapid rate-of-fire resulted in frequent poor gunnery, with many of her shots going too high, and as a result Kearsarge benefited little that day from the protection of her outboard chain armor.
-Semmes later said that the armor on Kearsarge was unknown to him at the time of his decision to issue the challenge to fight, and in the years that followed Semmes steadfastly claimed he would have never fought Kearsarge if he had known she was armor-clad.
+In addition, Alabama's too rapid rate-of-fire resulted in poor gunnery, with many of her shots going too high, and as a result Kearsarge's outboard chain armor received little damage.
+Semmes later said that he did not know about Kearsarge's armor at the time of his decision to issue the challenge to fight, and in the following years firmly maintained he would have never fought Kearsarge if he had known.

 Kearsarge's hull armor had been installed in just three days, more than a year before, while she was in port at the Azores.
 It was made using 120 fathom of 1.7 in single link iron chain and covered hull spaces 49 ft 6 in long by 6 ft 2 in deep.
 It was stopped up and down to eye-bolts with marlines and secured by iron dogs.
 Her chain armor was concealed behind 1-inch deal-boards painted black to match the upper hull's color.
 This "chaincladding" was placed along Kearsarge's port and starboard midsection down to the waterline, for additional protection of her engine and boilers when the upper portion of her coal bunkers were empty (coal bunkers played an important part in the protection of early steam vessels, such as protected cruisers).